michenriksen/gitrob/README.md

 To configure Gitrob for Github Enterprise, the following switches can be used:

 - `enterprise-url`: Must be specified; this is the URL where the path `/api/v3/` exists.
-This is usually the URL where the Github Webinterface can be found.
+This is usually the URL where the Github web interface can be found.
 Example: `-enterprise-url=https://github.yourcompany.com`
 - `enterprise-upload-url:` Optional, defaults to `enterprise-url`; full path to the upload URL if different from the main Github Enterprise URL.
 Example: `-enterprise-upload-url=https://github.yourcompany.com/api/v3/upload`
 - `enterprise-user`: Optional, defaults to the first target.
 Example: `-enterprise-user=your.username`